 Growing up, I was captivated by a cluttered, object rich environment.
 My parents were passionate collectors of antiques, furniture, prints, old tools, and pottery.
 They all contributed to the making of a warm, texture rich atmosphere.
 The tools were of special interest to me.
 Worn with use and purpose, these objects had a weight, a balance and an imagined story that I was drawn to.
-The old world prints they had collected, evoked an atmosphere of melancholy which slowed me down and drew me in.
 All of these objects connected me to other worlds making my world larger.

 Central to my work is the desire to communicate a strong sense of muscular physicality, harmony and a quiet beauty which reveals itself slowly.
 I am interested in the subtle changes in form that happen over time, a slightly different angle, a lowering of volume, or an addition of an appendage.
 These nuanced variations give rise to the evolution of form.